Moni900-code/RedisFromScratch/single_threaded_lab1_2/README.md

 - Handles **one client at a time**, blocking others until the current client disconnects.
 - Is simple and efficient for small-scale tasks.

+### How a TCP server works

+* **Socket Creation:** The server creates a socket for communication.

+* **Binding:** The server binds that socket to a specific IP address and port.

+* **Listening:** The server starts listening on that socket for new connections.

+* **Accepting Connections:** When a client tries to connect, the server calls `accept()` and creates a new socket dedicated to that client.

+* **Communication:** Using the new socket, the server receives data from the client with `recv()` and sends responses back with `send()`.

+* **Closing:** When done, the server closes the client socket and goes back to listening for new connections.

+---

+### Workflow of TCP Request

+- The client creates a socket and connects to the server’s IP and port.

+- A three-way handshake occurs: SYN → SYN-ACK → ACK.

+- Once the connection is established, the client sends requests to the server.

+- The server receives data with `recv()`, processes it, and sends back responses.

+- This process continues until the connection is closed.

 ## Workflow Diagram

 ![alt text](images/Single_TCP.svg)